Saicodes1/saicodes1.github.io/index.md

 We will implement an interface Printable to print student details.
 We will use the Comparable interface to sort students by name.
 We will handle exceptions if the user enters invalid data (such as a negative age).
-We will store students in an ArrayList and use a separate thread to simulate a slow processing task (e.g., calculating average age).
+We will store students in an ArrayList and calculate average age.
 We will print results after sorting, and also print the final results.

 ``` java